They call it tibiwangzi: the problem of native Chinese speakers forgetting how to write their own language.

 Although one of the most widely spoken languages on the planet, Mandarin is fiendishly complicated to get to grips with.

 For a start the spoken language is tonal, meaning that every spoken syllable has a pitch change that indicates its meaning.
 In English, words are distinguished using sounds.

 ‘Mouth’ and ‘south’ mean different things, irrespective of how you pitch the words.
-But in Mandarin, the word ‘ma’ can mean many different things depending on the pitch used when vocalising it.
+But in Mandarin, the word ‘ma’ can mean many different things depending on the pitch used when vocalizing it.

 Mandarin isn’t even the most complex of the tonal languages – Cantonese is said to have 9, Hmong 8, and Vietnamese 6.

-For any tonal language, there’s often disagreement about how many tones speakers really recognise and the number varies according to local dialects.
+For any tonal language, there’s often disagreement about how many tones speakers really recognize and the number varies according to local dialects.